Satyam77Gupa/Social-Media-Dashboard-Using-Django/README.md

 📜 CONCLUSION The Social Media Dashboard using Django provides a centralized, efficient, and user-friendly way to manage social media activities.
 By integrating authentication, interaction, analytics, and scheduling, this project offers a comprehensive solution for users who need better control over their digital presence.

-📎 AUTHOR Satyam Gupta.
+📎 AUTHOR :  Satyam Gupta.

-STEP BY TSEP INSTRUCTION TO RUN THE CODE TO SEE OUTPUT.
+# STEP BY STEP INSTRUCTION TO RUN THE CODE TO SEE OUTPUT.

 I inspected the zip you uploaded.
 Quick summary first (so you can copy-paste exact commands):